 The Canadian Journal of School Psychology (CJSP) is the official journal of the Canadian Association of School Psychologists.
-Focusing on the theory, research, and practice of psychology and its application to all areas of education, the journal provides an important forum for researchers, trainers, and practitioners in school psychology, educational psychology, and other branches of psychology who contribute to the academic, cognitive, social, and emotional well-being of children and youth within educational settings.
+Focusing on the theory, research, and practice of psychology and its application to all areas of education, the journal provides a forum for researchers, trainers, and practitioners in school psychology, educational psychology, and other branches of psychology who contribute to the academic, cognitive, social, and emotional well-being of children and youth within educational settings.
 Each quarterly issue of CJSP publishes broad-based, multidisciplinary original research studies, applied and practice articles, and current test and book reviews.
-The Canadian Journal of School Psychology offers a truly global perspective on the key issues that school psychologists face in their everyday practice.
+The Canadian Journal of School Psychology offers a Canadian perspective on key issues that school psychologists and educational face in their everyday practice.

 The Canadian Journal of School Psychology is available electronically on SAGE Journals at http://journals.sagepub.com/home/cjs.
 CJSP is a member of the COPE.

 The Canadian Journal of School Psychology (CJSP) publishes original articles focusing on the interface between psychology and education.
-Papers reflect theory, research, and the practice of psychology in education.
+Papers reflect theory, research, and the practice of school and educational psychology.
 Contemporary book and test reviews are also regularly published.
-The journal is aimed at psychology practitioners in broadly defined educational settings, but is also of relevance to university trainers, researchers, graduate students in school and applied areas of psychology, and allied professionals.
+The journal is aimed at psychology practitioners in broadly defined educational settings; but is also of relevance to university trainers, researchers, graduate students in school and applied areas of psychology, and allied professionals.
 CJSP has become the major reference for practicing school and applied psychologists and students in graduate educational and school psychology programs in Canada, but has more recently broadened its content coverage to be more reflective of school psychology in the international context.
 Articles will be accepted and published in English and French.

 |Shannon Stewart||University of Western Ontario, Canada|